Which city is cheaper, Amsterdam or Rotterdam?

 Let's take a look at the differences and similarities between Amsterdam and Rotterdam.
 Then, you can decide for yourself which place is better for your next trip.

-If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Rotterdam.
+Rotterdam is a good place to visit if you're interested in museums or other recognizable sights.
 Although many of the historic buildings around town were destroyed during World War II, there are still a number of sights worth checking out.
 Head to the Old Harbor and Marine Museums, the Museum Boijmans-van Beuningen, or the Wereldmuseum to see some interesting places.

-Many people head to Rotterdam for the nightlife scene.
+Rotterdam has plenty to do after the sun goes down.
 It is a trendy city with an active nightlife.
 You can relax with a beer or hit up one of the clubs around town.
 Popular options are Club Vibes, Toffler, and Club Vie.

-If you're looking to go shopping, Rotterdam and Amsterdam both offer plenty of spots.
+If you're looking to go shopping, Rotterdam and Amsterdam both offer plenty of great spots.

 Many visitors explore the shopping areas in Rotterdam.
 You'll find fashion and clothing shops in the area around Lijnbaan and Beurstraverse.
 This is also where you'll find the shopping mall of Bijenkorf.